 The use and support of Workers’ Representative/Committee extends through to General Workers’ Grievance reporting and support for Collective Bargaining covers wages: Working Conditions: Health and Safety, and a wide range of other areas.

-In order to facilitate the best possible outcomes for our Trial Programs we have joined with a China Team: Workers’ Representatives and Factory Management to develop and implement policies and procedures that support both successful operations and outcomes for Collective Bargaining including:
+To facilitate the best possible outcomes for our Trial Programs we have joined with a China Team: Workers’ Representatives and Factory Management to develop and implement policies and procedures that support both successful operations and outcomes for Collective Bargaining including:

-We recognise that annual formal audits such as SMETA need to be combined with our China Team factories’ audits and reviews in order to develop, implement and monitor ongoing improvement programs where needed as may be reported in audit findings.
+We recognise that annual formal audits such as SMETA need to be combined with our China Team factories’ audits and reviews to develop, implement and monitor ongoing improvement programs where needed as may be reported in audit findings.

 Use of SEDEX Risk Assessment and Analytic programs serve to further identify “At Risk” areas where follow up action and programs.